Home Blogs Rebalance Rationale of Windmill Capital smallcases

 Model smallcases:

 Firstly, it is imperative to understand the way model smallcases work.
-They have a set of parameters pre-determined, and if the criteria is met it is included or retained in the smallcase or else it is excluded or not included.
+They have a set of parameters pre-determined, and if the criteria are met it is included or retained in the smallcase or else it is excluded or not included.
 We excluded two stocks from the smallcases – Federal Bank and Vardhan Textiles.
 Post the exclusion of these stocks, they have run up ~19% and ~16% respectively.
-Now, few of our investors wrote to us pointing this out and asking the rationale behind our decision.
+Now, a few of our investors have written to us pointing this out and asking about the rationale behind our decision.

 The objective to take you through the detailed explanation behind our rebalance decisions is to maintain transparency with you.
 It is important for you to know the outlook we have when it comes to managing smallcases and we continue to improve in the future.